microverseinc/ror-social-scaffold/README.md

 - Created advanced associations between users
 - Used scopes to make more efficient database queries
 - Created models, views, and controllers for users
-- Used devise gem for user authentication and authorization
+- Used devise gem for user authentication, authorization, and email account confirmation
+- Implemented ActionMailer to send a welcome mail to users who activate their account
+- Implemented OAuth to allow users to sign up to the app using their Google account
-- We implemented integration tests with Capybara
+- Implemented integration tests with Capybara
 - Used Rspec to test model validations and associations

 # Application Screenshot